usefulness/dependency-tree-diff-action/Readme.md

-# Dependency Tree Diff - Github Action
+# Dependency Tree Diff - GitHub Action

 ![.github/workflows/main.yml](https://github.com/usefulness/dependency-tree-diff-action/workflows/.github/workflows/main.yml/badge.svg)

-Simple Github Action wrapper for Jake Wharton's [Dependency Tree Diff](https://github.com/JakeWharton/dependency-tree-diff) tool.
+Simple GitHub Action wrapper for Jake Wharton's [Dependency Tree Diff](https://github.com/JakeWharton/dependency-tree-diff) tool.

 ## Usage
-The action only exposes _output_ containing the diff, so to effectively consume its output it is highly recommended to use other Github Actions to customize your experience.
+The action only exposes _output_ containing the diff, so to effectively consume its output, it is highly recommended to use other GitHub Actions to customize your experience.

 #### Create Pull Request comment on dependency change
 [See it in action!](https://github.com/mateuszkwiecinski/github_browser/pull/31)